miloszmisiek/ci_p1_ecocity/README.md

 - Footer
   - Contains social media links which opens in the new tab for better UX.
   - The selection of social media was based on most commonly used platforms in the time of project submition.
+  - Author's copyright is located at a very bottom with centered, smaller text to avoid cluttering and focus attention on other content.

 ![Footer](/assets/images/readme/footer.png)